NicholasHoff/hackathon_website/README.md

     - ScikitLearn is a set of libraries for classificaiton, regression, and clustering.
 It also includes a widely-used set of pre-processing functionality.
 Tutorials are [here](https://scikit-learn.org/stable/tutorial/index.html).

 ## Where does the hackathon take place?
-We are currently considering options, including:
+We are currently exploring options, including:
-- A company in Berlin who lends us their office space for the weekend.
+- A company in Berlin who would lend us their office space for the weekend.
-- A house that we rent for the purpose of the event.
+- A house that we would rent for the purpose of the event.
-- A university which would host the hackathon
+- A co-working space in Berlin which is open on the weekend and would admit non-members.

 ## What happens to the resulting code?
-Probably nothing, although we'll make it publicly available under the MIT license.
+Probably nothing.
 The purpose of the hackathon is to explore ideas that none of us have time to work on during our regular lives, not really to build a product.
 However, anyone who attends the hackathon is free to use any of the resulting code however they want.
+We'll make it publicly available under the MIT license.

 ## Sponsors
 We are looking for sponsors to cover: